-- Lower the boom to ground level so the distance from the jib butt connecting hole (1, View A) is approximately 1,5 m (5 ft) from the ground. - 4.
-Securely block the boom top (2, View A) under the boom top stands (3). - 5.
+- 3. Lower the boom (1, View A) to horizontal. - Securely block the boom top by placing blocking (2, View A) under the boom top stands (3). - 5.
 If necessary, remove the load block from the lower boom point. - 6.
 If installed, remove the fixed jib or the upper boom point from the boom top.
 See Section 4 of the MLC300 Crane Operator Manual for details. - 7.
-If necessary, remove the outer two sheave clusters (4, View A) from the lower boom point and install the sheave clusters on the lower jib point.
+If necessary, remove the outer two sheave clusters (4, View A) from the lower boom point (5) and install the sheave clusters on the lower jib point.